Omar Harfouch: Career

-In May 2006, after participating in the radio broadcast of Cauet dechire on Fun Radio, he filed a complaint against Cauet for defamation and racial abuse for statements uttered during the show and published by the magazine Entrevue in July 2006.
-A few months later, Cauet was found guilty of public defamation of an individual and sentenced to a 500 euro fine and one euro in damages. including two against Geneviève de Fontenay, and four against Entrevue.
+In May 2006, after participating in the radio broadcast of Cauet dechire on Fun Radio, he filed a complaint against Cauet for defamation and racial abuse for statements made during the show and published by the magazine Entrevue in July 2006.
+A few months later, Cauet was found guilty of public defamation of an individual and sentenced to a 500 euro fine and one euro in damages, including two against Geneviève de Fontenay, and four against Entrevue.

-In October 2006, he released a book, Mystères, scandales et... fortune (Mysteries, Scandals and...
+In October 2006, Harfouch released the book Mystères, scandales et... fortune (Mysteries, Scandals and...
 Fortune).
 The same year, he released his autobiography, Omar Harfouch: Confessions of a millionaire.

-In 2023, Omar became the owner of the French magazine Entrevue.
+In 2023, he became the owner of the French magazine Entrevue.

 On June 11–13, 2025, Harfouch was awarded a medal and the honorary title Compositeur honoris causa by the city of Béziers, France.
 The ceremony took place at the Béziers Conservatory, alongside composer Vladimir Cosma.
 In September 2025, Harfouch was awarded an order by Prince Emanuel Philibert of Savoy, as part of a ceremony honoring dynastic and cultural distinctions.

-Concert activities
+Concerts

-Concert for Peace in Paris and the United Nations
+Concert for peace in Paris and the United Nations

-On September 18, 2024, Omar Harfouch presented his "Concerto for Peace" at the Théâtre des Champs-Élysées in Paris.
+On September 18, 2024, Harfouch presented his "Concerto for Peace" at the Théâtre des Champs-Élysées in Paris.
 The event, which featured the Béziers Méditerranée Symphony Orchestra under the direction of Mathieu Bonnin, was designed to promote global peace and unity through music.
 On September 20, 2024, the same concert was performed at the United Nations headquarters in Geneva, emphasizing Harfouch's commitment to using music as a humanitarian tool.

-Historic Concert in the Vatican
+Historic concert in the Vatican

-On November 15, 2024, Omar Harfouch performed his "Concerto for Peace" in the Sistine Hall of the Vatican Apostolic Library.
+On November 15, 2024, Harfouch performed his "Concerto for Peace" in the Sistine Hall of the Vatican Library.
 This historic event marked the first-ever concert held in this sacred space.
 Following the performance, Harfouch was awarded the Vatican's 2025 Jubilee Medal by Pope Francis in recognition of his contribution to promoting peace through music.
 The event was attended by representatives of some of the world's most prominent libraries.
-In September 2025, The original score of Concerto for Peace was donated to the Vatican Library (Bibliotheca Apostolica Vaticana), becoming part of its permanent archives.
+In September 2025, The original score of "Concerto for Peace" was donated to the Vatican Library (Bibliotheca Apostolica Vaticana), becoming part of its permanent archives.

-Dubai Opera Performance
+Dubai Opera

 In December 2024, Harfouch brought his "Concert for Peace" to the Dubai Opera.
 The event, which celebrated unity and harmony, featured a special appearance by UNICEF Goodwill Ambassador Orlando Bloom.
 The concert included a 3D installation symbolizing the warmth and cultural unity of the Middle East, alongside a surprise performance by Chico & the Gypsies.
 This event underscored Harfouch's dedication to using music as a bridge between cultures and as a medium for promoting humanitarian initiatives.

 In 2025, the work was performed at the Italian Parliament on May 7 in Rome, and later in Béziers, France.